-The soil also has a sharp contrast between the LFH and Ae and between the Ae and Bm horizons.
+This soil has a sharp contrast between the LFH and Ae and between the Ae and Bm horizons.
 The upper B horizon is labeled as a Bfj – the f suffix indicates that deposition of iron has occurred and the j suffix indicates that the amount of iron is insufficient to meet the criterion for Podzolic soils (think of it as a juvenile horizon).
 Some Brunisols soils are transitioning towards Podzolic soils and may (with a few more thousand years or so) meet the criterion for Podzols.

 Contributor: Ken Van Rees

-This image has a very strongly expressed Ae horizon overlying a reddish Bm horizon.
+This soil has a very strongly expressed Ae horizon overlying a reddish Bm horizon.
 The boundary between the two horizons is almost level and the transition occurs over a few centimeters at most.
 There is also a sharp boundary between the leaf litter layer (LFH) and the Ae horizon.
 Sharp boundaries like this indicate almost no mixing of soil by organisms has occurred and may indicate a change in texture of the parent material of the soil.
 The boundary between the Bm and transitional BC horizon is more gradual.

 Contributor: Glen Padbury, AAFC

 The surface horizon of this soil is labeled as an Ap, with the p suffix indicating it has been ploughed.
 The mixing of surface organic matter by ploughing and by earthworms has created the organically enriched A horizon.
 The depth of the Ap is 25 cm, corresponding to the depth of ploughing.
 The brown Bm horizon overlies a olive gray Ck with over 20% calcium carbonate equivalent.
-The soil is formed in till parent material as is evident from the gravel scattered throughout the Bm abd Ck.
+The soil is formed in till parent material as is evident from the gravel scattered throughout the Bm and Ck.
 The combined influence of frost heave and ploughing (which brings rocks to the surface so that farm children can pick them) have greatly reduced the gravel content of the Ap.

 Contributor: Federal and Provincial Soil Survey staff